LaKoBlue/VoronConfig/docs/printer.md

 ## Drives

 The Z-Drives are all connected to the Duex-Board, A-Drive, B-Drive and Extruder is connected to the Duet.
+I'm using 1.8° steppers.

 | Drive    | Connector |
 |:--------:|:---------:|